 Who We Are

 Oregon Black Pioneers is Oregon’s only historical society dedicated to preserving and presenting the experiences of African Americans statewide.
 Since 1993, our organization has illuminated the seldom-told history of people of African descent in Oregon.
 We are inspired by the tenacity of Black Oregonians who have faced discrimination and hardship to make a life for themselves here over the past 400 years.
-We honor their sacrifices by remembering their stories and by sharing them to the public.
+We honor their sacrifices by remembering their stories and by sharing them with the public.

 What We Do